heet-mewada/SBMP-NOTES/sem3/DBS/CHAP1.md

 <mark style="background: #FFB8EBA6;">Consistency guarantees that changes made within a transaction are consistent with database constraints.</mark> This includes all rules, constraints, and triggers.
 If the data gets into an illegal state, the whole transaction fails.

 ### Isolation #DEF
-Isolation ensures that all transactions run in an isolated environment.
-That enables running transactions concurrently because transactions don’t interfere with each other.
+<mark style="background: #FF5582A6;">Isolation ensures that all transactions run in an isolated environment.</mark> That enables running transactions concurrently because transactions don’t interfere with each other.

 ### Durability #DEF
 <mark style="background: #FFF3A3A6;">Durability guarantees that once the transaction completes and changes are written to the database, they are persisted.</mark> This ensures that data within the system will persist even in the case of system failures like crashes or power outages.